Codecademy/docs/content/pytorch/concepts/tensors/mean/mean.md

 - `dim` (optional): The dimension along which the mean is computed.
 If not specified, the mean of all elements is calculated.
 - `keepdim` (optional): If `True`, retains the reduced dimension with size `1`.
 Defaults to `False`.

-The function returns a tensor containing the mean value(s)
+The function returns a tensor containing the mean value(s).

 ## Example